 If you are looking for a cheaper monitor than our top picks, the best gaming monitor in the budget category we've tested is the ViewSonic XG2402.
 It has an excellent 144Hz refresh rate and it supports AMD FreeSync, ensuring a smooth, tear-free gaming experience.
 This monitor has an outstanding response time, so fast-moving objects look great with very little motion blur.

 It has excellent low input lag and supports FreeSync across HDMI and DisplayPort, which is great.
 Some people might find the 1080p, 24" screen too small, but it's great for casual gaming or in a dorm.

-Unfortunately, the XG2402 uses a TN panel, and like IPS monitors, it doesn't look as good in a dark room.
+Unfortunately, this monitor uses a TN panel, and like IPS monitors, it doesn't look as good in a dark room.
 Unlike IPS monitors, it also doesn't have very wide viewing angles, so it is best enjoyed from directly in front.
-Overall, it is a decent monitor for mixed-usage, but it's a great budget gaming monitor that should please most people (for more options, see our recommendations for the best budget gaming monitors).
+Overall, it is a decent monitor for mixed usage, but it's a great budget gaming monitor that should please most people (for more options, see our recommendations for the best budget gaming monitors).

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.